 The BRA indicated it was not ready to recommend a scenario at this point, but is looking for a new development to match the surrounding structures and connect the Greenway to the water.

 About 125 people attended the meeting at City Hall which went well over 2 hours.
-The BRA indicated that this discussion was only one of four pieces needed to as part of the overall study.
+The BRA indicated that this discussion was only one of four pieces needed as part of the overall study.
 The other three pieces are Environmental (shadows, parking), Transportation and Economic Feasibility.

 Many residents from Harbor Towers spoke up at the meeting and appeared complimentary that several options were under consideration, rather than just the one high-rise Chiofaro proposal that has dominated the news.
 International Place developer Chiofaro hosted a well-attended meeting two weeks ago to present his large scale project that would bring the 3rd largest tower in Boston to the Harbor Garage site.
-Neighborhood residents were also outspoken indicating their desire for more open space and a better living experience to avoid a canyon effect.
+Neighborhood residents were also outspoken indicating their desire for more open space and better living experience to avoid a canyon effect.

 Labor unions and supporters of Chiofaro’s project were also in attendance at the Greenway meeting.
 These groups advocated bringing jobs and commercial activity to the area.
 Don Chiofaro, Jr. commented that he was having problems leasing space at International Place because there was not enough foot traffic in the Greenway space.
 Owners from AuBonPain also commented they support the Chiofaro proposal.